 College students with Autism, Asperger’s and learning differences may be overwhelmed by the typical college experience.
 They need to learn executive functioning skills which include planning, goal setting, and scheduling, along with strategies for residential living.
 Students also need to prioritize tasks and communicate more effectively.
 Each student should work to develop both organizational and follow-through strategies for his/her academic schedule.
 By working in small groups and using visual prompts, these young adults with autism can learn how to generalize these skills into their college classes, the workplace, and daily life.

-Individual Tutorials and Study Groups
+Individual Tutorials & Study Groups

 Individual and group tutoring sessions that meet throughout the week keep students on track.
 These sessions should be designed to help students with autism in specific areas where they have difficulties as well as improving basic academic skills.
 College students with autism need assistance selecting college courses and professors that will best meet their needs.
 They may also need assistance in signing up for accommodations provided by the disability support center on campus.